hulln/hulln.github.io/README.md

 - `images`: images,
 - `other`: other source files.

-The folder `old` folder preserves the previous website design, inspired by the Hyperspace theme by HTML5 UP ([html5up.net](https://html5up.net)).
+The folder `old` preserves the previous website design, inspired by the Hyperspace theme by HTML5 UP ([html5up.net](https://html5up.net)).
 Additionally, the `orig` folder contains the original code for this previous website, including a sample for a general page.
 The original [README.txt](orig/README.txt) file is also included.

 ## License